mozartatplay/CloudRF-Coverage/README.md

 # DESCRIPTION

-cloudrf_coverage.py calls the CloudRF API (https://api.cloudrf.com/) using the input files.
+Cloudrf_coverage.py calls the CloudRF API (https://api.cloudrf.com/) using the input files.
+You will need to register an account at CloudRF before using this tool.
 Each cellID row in Celldata-file is used to generate a coverage plot for that specific CellID and combination of parameters in Config-file and Antenna-file.
 The output coverage for each cell is placed in a folder ./calculations/[network_name] where the network_name is set in the calculations constants file under the ['network_constants']['net'] field

 If a 'tiff' file format is specified in the calculations constants file.
 A combined coverage will be calculated using GDAL tools and the final result will be placed in the calculations folder